(Image courtesy of Jack Tillmany)

 Above, from left to right are Tim McCoy, Wade Boteler, Luana Walters and Chief White Eagle in a scene from McCoy's END OF THE TRAIL (Columbia, 1932).

-The Family Search website (free), the California Birth Index, the California Death Records database, and the death certificate provide more information:
+The Family Search website (free), the California Birth Index, the California Death Index, and the death certificate provide more information:

 Although some of the data may be incomplete or inaccurate, the Internet Movie Database (IMDb) has information on: